Principle Investigator

 Openings

 Interested in joining the group?
-We are actively recruiting undergraduate researchers to work on computational chemistry and materials projects.
-If you’re interested, feel free to reach out via the email link at the bottom of the page.
+We are actively recruiting undergraduate researchers to work on computational chemistry and computational material science projects.
+If you’re interested, please don’t hesitate to get in touch using the email link at the bottom of the page.